jpverkamp/blog/content/programming/programming-praxis/2013-01-16-translate-csv-to-html.md

 - CSV
 - Web Development
 ---
-<a href="http://programmingpraxis.com/2013/01/15/translate-csv-to-html/" title="Translate CSV to HTML">Yesterday's post</a> from Programming Praxis asks us to write a function that will read content formatted as {{< wikipedia "comma-separated values" >}} and output the result as an HTML table.
+<a href="http://programmingpraxis.com/2013/01/15/translate-csv-to-html/" title="Translate CSV to HTML">Yesterday's post</a> from Programming Praxis asks us to write a function that will read content formatted as [[wiki:comma-separated values]]() and output the result as an HTML table.
 Their solution uses the <a href="http://programmingpraxis.com/essays/#text-file-databases" title="Text file database">text file database library</a> that they posted about (which is a neat concept, you should check it out), but I think I'm going to work out the solution more directly.

 <!--more-->